I would like to...

-Coursework which may be eligible for transfer credit can include coursework taken prior to a student's matriculation at Vassar, as well as coursework done on a Vassar approved junior year abroad, a domestic academic leave of absence, and summer coursework that have been taken at other institutions.
-With exception of pre-matriculation coursework, students are expected to have courses pre-approved for transfer credit if they plan to take them at institutions outside of Vassar.
+Coursework that may be eligible for transfer credit can include coursework taken prior to a student's matriculation at Vassar, as well as coursework done on a Vassar, approved junior year abroad, a domestic academic leave of absence, and summer coursework that has been taken at other institutions.
+With the exception of pre-matriculation coursework, students are expected to have courses pre-approved for transfer credit if they plan to take them at institutions outside of Vassar.

 Courses taken before matriculation, during a junior year abroad, or a domestic academic leave of absence are processed through the dean of studies office.
 Summer coursework taken at other institutions are processed through the registrar's office.

-First-year students can receive up to eight units of pre-matriculation transfer credit in total.
-Transfer students can transfer up to a total of 17 units including international or domestic study away.
+First-year students can receive up to six units of pre-matriculation transfer credit in total.
+Transfer students can transfer up to a total of 16 units including international or domestic study away.

-- Exams- transfer up to four units of exam credit including IB, AP, CAPE, Arbitur, A-levels and French Baccalaureate
+- Exams- transfer up to two units of exam credit including IB, AP, CAPE, Arbitur, A-levels and French Baccalaureate

-- College courses-college or university courses taken while attending high school may be considered for up to 8 units.
+- College courses-college or university courses that were taken while attending high school may be considered for up to 6 units.

-- Course must be completed at an accredited institution.
+- The course must be completed at an accredited institution.